tevador/RandomX/doc/design.md

 The best way to maximize CPU efficiency is not to have any branches at all.
 However, CPUs invest a lot of die area and energy to handle branches.
 Without branches, CPU design can be significantly simplified because there is no need for commit/retire stages, which must be part of all speculative-execution designs to be able to recover from branch mispredictions.

-RandomX therefore uses random branches with a jump probability of 1/128.
+RandomX therefore uses random branches with a jump probability of 1/256.
 These branches will be predicted as "not taken" by the CPU.
 Such branches are "free" in most CPU designs unless they are taken.
 The branching conditions and jump targets are chosen in such way that infinite loops in RandomX code are impossible because the register controlling the branch will never be modified in the repeated code block.
+Each CBRANCH instruction can jump at most twice in a row.
 The additional instructions executed due to branches represent less than 1% of all instructions.

+Additionally, branches in the code significantly reduce the possibilities of static optimizations.
+For example, the ISWAP_R instruction could be optimized away by renaming registers if it wasn't for branches.

 ### CPU Caches